polyquantique/haarpy/README.md

 In other words, expectation of polynomials of entries of unitary matrices are given by a sum of Weingarten functions.
 Note that the integral of Eq.
 (1) is trivially $0$ if sequences $\mathbf{i}$ and $\mathbf{i}^\prime$ (or equivalently $\mathbf{j}$ and $\mathbf{j}^\prime$) are of different lengths.

 The general average above in Eq.
-(1) can be compute in haarpy as
+(1) can be compute in Haarpy as
 ```Python
 haar_integral_unitary(("i_1 i_2 ... i_p","j_1 j_2 ... j_p","i_1' i_2' ... i_p'","j_1' j_2' ... j_p'"), d)
 ```